breadnone/Fungus-custom-commands/README.md

 PortraitAnim - Character frame-by-frame animation utilizing the portraits list(use Enable & Disable to activate and deactivate)
 Making a character blinking, noding or moving in general pretty much easier.
 It is recommended to create separate character entity with animation sprites in it.
 Access from code : PortraitAnim varname = GetComponent<PortraitAnim>(); varname.disablePortraitAnim(false);
+IMPORTANT!
+Create separate fresh Stage just for this custom comamand and Do not use Dim or any other fancy settings in Stage!
 Note: You must copy the PortraitAnimEditor to Editor folder!
 <hr>
 Say3rd - Say command with 3rd person/narrator functionality like in story books